Exponential Decay of Correlations Implies Area Law: Abstract

 \section{Abstract}

-We prove that exponential decay of correlations implies an area law for the entanglement entropy of quantum states defined on a line, despite several previous results suggesting otherwise.
-As a consequence, we show that 1D quantum states with exponential decay of correlations have an efficient classical approximate description as a matrix product state of polynomial bond dimension.
-The entropy bound is exponential in the correlation length of the state, thus reproducing as a particular case Hastings' area law for groundstates of 1D gapped Hamiltonians.
+We prove that a finite correlation length, i.e. exponential decay of correlations, implies an area law for the entanglement entropy of quantum states defined on a line.
+The entropy bound is exponential in the correlation length of the state, thus reproducing as a particular case Hastings proof of an area law for groundstates of 1D gapped Hamiltonians.

+As a consequence, we show that 1D quantum states with exponential decay of correlations have an efficient classical approximate description as a matrix product state of polynomial bond dimension, thus giving an equivalence between injective matrix product states and states with a finite correlation length.

-The result can be seen as a rigorous justification, in one dimension, to the intuition that states with exponential decay of correlations, usually associated with non-critical phases of matter, are simple to describe.
-It also has implications to quantum computing: It shows that unless a pure state quantum computation involves states with long-range correlations, decaying at most algebraically with the distance, it can be efficiently simulated classically.
+The result can be seen as a rigorous justification, in one dimension, of the intuition that states with exponential decay of correlations, usually associated with non-critical phases of matter, are simple to describe.
+It also has implications for quantum computing: It shows that unless a pure state quantum computation involves states with long-range correlations, decaying at most algebraically with the distance, it can be efficiently simulated classically.

-The proof relies on several previous tools from quantum information theory -- including the quantum state merging protocol, properties of single-shot smooth entropies, and the quantum substate theorem -- and also on developing some new ones.
-In particular we derive a new bound on correlations established by local random measurements, and give a generalization to the max-entropy of a result of Hastings concerning the saturation of mutual information in multiparticle systems.
-The proof can also be interpreted as providing a limitation to the phenomenon of data hiding in quantum states.
+The proof relies on several previous tools from quantum information theory -- including entanglement distillation protocols achieving the hashing bound, properties of single-shot smooth entropies, and the quantum substate theorem -- and also on some newly developed ones.
+In particular we derive a new bound on correlations established by local random measurements, and we give a generalization to the max-entropy of a result of Hastings concerning the saturation of mutual information in multiparticle systems.
+The proof can also be interpreted as providing a limitation on the phenomenon of data hiding in quantum states.

 \parskip .75ex